-To some, the festive Christmas season can be the saddest part of the year.
+To some, the Christmas season could be the saddest part of the year.

 Shorter daylight, colder temperatures, and gloomy weather trigger the blues: a phenomenon scientifically known as major depressive disorder with seasonal pattern, or seasonal affective disorder.